Analysis 2018 – Submission Guidance

 FunderOrganisation, FunderAcronym and OrganisationReference

-With the exception of AMRC, all funders submitting data will be from a single organisation.
+With the exception of AMRC, all funders submitting data should be from a single organisation.
 Therefore your funder name and acronym (if your funder has one) should be the same for all award lines.

 Note that as many funders have similar methods for applying IDs (such as using dates or numerals) we will also give a unique HRCS2018_ID to all awards once the final analysis dataset has been collated.
 This allows easier handling of combined data and prevents confusion if two independent funders have similar or even matching ‘unique’ OrganisationReferences.